 What is VELOCIraptor?¶

 In SWIFT it is possible to run a cosmological simulation and at the same time do on the fly halo finding at specific predefined intervals.
-For finding the halos SWIFT uses VELOCIraptor (Elahi, Thacker and Widrow; 2011) , this is a C++ halo finder that can use MPI.
+For finding the halos SWIFT uses VELOCIraptor (See Elahi, Thacker and Widrow (2011) and Elahi et al. (2019)), this is a C++ halo finder that can use MPI.
 It differs from other halo finder algorithms in the sense that it uses the velocity distributions of the particles in the simulations and the the positions of the particles to get a better estimate of which particles are part of a specific halo and whether there are substructures in halos.
+The code is hosted and maintained publicly by the theory group at ICRAR on their GitHub repository.

-The VELOCIraptor algorithm consists basically of the following steps :
+The VELOCIraptor algorithm consists basically of the following steps (See papers for details):

 - A kd-tree is constructed based on the maximization of the Shannon-entropy, this means that every level in the kd-tree an equal number of particles are distributed between the 8 lower nodes.
 This is based on their position and their corresponding density, this results in more equal density distributed nodes.
 This is also the implicit step in the algorithm that takes into account the absolute positions of the particles.